My Dinner

 Chocolate Almond Pear Cake

-When it comes to serving this chocolate pear cake, the options are endless.
+When it comes to serving this almond pear cake, the options are endless.

 Whether you're after a generous slice of cake and a hot cup of coffee while catching up with a friend or serving up a lavish treat at a dinner party, this cake has you covered.